sudarsan-chandrasekhar/secret-function/README.md

 This problem is implemented using java.
-Please download the project folder and run it in an ide.
+Please download the java file in the src folder and run it in an ide.